KuNNaL2412/PDF-Chatbot-with-Context-Preservation/README.md

 Ater task is completed, please post the app link, github link of it and a loom video recording of the working of the app in the collaboration channel.

-You can used this attached pdf for testing your app.